mwpennell/ubc-biol548o-w2020/lectures/lecture4-dplyr.md

 ```

 * Display data by clicking on it in `Environment`
-* Three tables

 * `surveys` - main table, one row for each rodent captured, date on date,
       location, species ID, sex, and size

 * Good tabular data structure -- keep it **tidy**